 Alloy Steels

 Stainless steels possess excellent resistance to pitting corrosion in oxidising atmospheres.
-However, in the absence of oxygen the protective oxide film may break down and pitting corrosion can occur very rapidly.
+However, in the absence of oxygen the protective oxide film can break down and pitting corrosion can occur very rapidly.

 Aluminium

 In most natural environments, aluminium and its alloys give satisfactory resistance to pitting corrosion.
-However, at high and low pH values, in the absence of oxygen, or in the presence of film destructive ions, the protecting oxide film may breakdown with a resultant pitting attack.
-In Al-Zn-Mg alloys this may lead to intergranular corrosion and a significant loss of strength.
+However, at high and low pH values, in the absence of oxygen, or in the presence of film destructive ions, the protecting oxide film can breakdown with a resultant pitting attack.
+In Al-Zn-Mg alloys this can lead to intergranular corrosion and a significant loss of strength.

 Titanium